HackYourFuture/curriculum/student-manual.md

 - The lowest grade is a 1.
 - The highest grade is a 10.
 - A 6 is sufficient (but not the best...)
-- Every grade lower than a 6 is not sufficient.
+- Every grade lower than a 6 is insufficient.

 |**Module** (test description)       | **Less than a 6**        | **6 or higher**   |
 |------------------|------------------ |------------------ |